Rapper, actor DMX, five-time Billboard chart topper, dead at 50 | Entertainment

 Music label Def Jam Recordings said in a statement it was saddened by "the loss of our brother Earl 'DMX' Simmons."
 "DMX was a brilliant artist and an inspiration to millions around the world," the statement said.
 "His message of triumph over struggle, his search for the light out of darkness, his pursuit of truth and grace brought us closer to our own humanity."

 DMX collapsed at home late on April 2.
-The musician's family, in a statement to People magazine, said he died at New York's White Plains Hospital with family by his side after being placed on life support in recent days.
 Celebrity publications TMZ and Billboard said he had overdosed on drugs triggering a heart attack.
+On Friday, White Plains Hospital in New York said DMX had died peacefully with family by his side after suffering a "catastrophic cardiac arrest."

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)